Oliverqqqq/Siamese_Network/README.md

 # Introduction

 This project was done as a part of my coursework for Data Manipulation unit.
-The propose of this project is to train a model to predict localisation site for yeast.
+The propose of this project is using supervised machine learning technique to train a model to predict localisation site for yeast.
 Also,it requires to visualize the classification and results.

 # Data